Sai99897/Line_follower_robot/README.md

 * Supplying power to circuit

-* Testing it on black path
+* Testing it on black striped path

 **Problems faced**
 Initially alignment of robot is not accurate,then input parameters are changed by trial and error.